gulfidanozturk/react-stockapp/README.md

 # React Stock App
-This project is a web application built using React and Redux for managing stock and categories.
+This project is a web application built using React and Redux for managing company inventory.
-It includes features such as user authentication, product management, and category management.
+It includes features such as user authentication, product, category, firm, sales, brand management and profit tracking.

 ## Prerequisites
 Make sure you have the following software installed on your system: